juanonlab/blog/modules/viewsreference/README.md

 Install the module as usual
 Or use:
 /*****  Composer *****/
-Although views reference does not need composer, if you install using composer then use the following:
+Although Views Reference does not need composer, if you install using composer then use the following:

 From the drupal root directory of your install: